bitcoinbrisbane/BitPoker/README.md

 - Card[2] = AH
 - Card[3] = 2S

 Create an array of 52 private keys, 16 bytes represented as base64.
-These do not leave Alices computer.  *See test dat for full set
+These do not leave Alices computer.  *See test data for full set.
 - Key[0]=ro4So+aeT6VJt9/OKTa/Ag==
 - Key[1]=GcL2OvzsDg54RIZZ5ruMFA==
 - Key[2]=HEKFpbtQnjl715X5P+8Y8g==